miljyface/pocaflow/README.md

-# Minimal-dependency Linear Algebra (rust_linalg)
+# Minimal-dependency Linear Algebra (mathcube)

 This is my personal playground for learning and building high-performance, low-level linear algebra in **Rust**, designed for speed, low dependencies, and compatibility with Python, running natively on Apple ARM64 (M1/M2/M3/MacBook Air, etc).

 ## Project Goals

-- **Minimal dependencies**: Use only stable, essential crates.
-No bloat—fastest build times, smallest footprint.
+- **Minimal dependencies**
-- **Blazing speed**: Leverage Apple Accelerate, BLAS, and custom cache-blocked and parallel routines to approach or beat NumPy/Torch for real matrix math—especially on ARM64.
+- **Speed**: Leverage Apple Accelerate, BLAS, and custom cache-blocked and parallel routines to approach or beat NumPy/Torch for real matrix math—especially on ARM64.
 - **Python interop**: Export core operations as Python bindings with [PyO3](https://pyo3.rs/), making it easy to drop-in as a NumPy accelerator.
 - **Educational**: Code is written for clarity and control.
 Great for learning linalg, memory layout, and systems-level performance.